 In general, orthodontic care costs more on the coasts and less in the middle of the country.
 The northeast is particularly expensive, while southern states like Alabama and Mississippi boast some of the nation’s lowest costs.
 Taxes can also play a role.
 The state will add sales tax to your total Invisalign cost, and higher corporate taxes might cause your orthodontist to accommodate by raising prices.

-In general, south Atlantic states like South Carolina, Georgia, and Florida have dental costs similar to the national average – not cheap, but not through the roof either.
-Even though Florida has a higher population and more urban areas than their south-Atlantic neighbors, it still benefits from this regional trend.
+In general, southern Atlantic states like South Carolina, Georgia, and Florida have dental costs similar to the national average — not cheap, but not through the roof either.
+Even though Florida has a higher population and more urban areas than its neighbors, it still benefits from this regional trend.
 But given Florida’s unique population spread, this can change depending on your location.

 Panhandle residents can jump over to Georgia or Alabama for some potentially lower prices.
-Alabama has an average cost of living that’s among the lowest in the nation, which often means lower dental and orthodontic costs.
+Alabama’s average cost of living is among the lowest in the nation, which often means lower dental and orthodontic costs.
 But remember that Invisalign treatment requires office visits every 4-6 weeks, so you don’t want to venture out farther than you’d be willing to travel on a regular basis.

 Taxes can influence your Invisalign cost too.
 Fortunately, Florida’s aren’t too extreme.
 Their sales tax, which is added directly to your final price, is a fairly average 6%.
 And the state’s corporate income tax is 5.5%, which likely isn’t high enough to cause your dentist or orthodontist to bump their prices up too much.